-The 2017 European Film Festival in Nairobi has now been extended for an extra week, giving people a second chance to see some of the films they may have missed!
-Reflecting Europe's rich cultural diversity, the festival features a fantastic array of contemporary films from more than a dozen European countries.
-Come and see one of Africa's most exciting film festivals!
+The 2017 European Film Festival was held in Nairobi , giving people a chance to experience Europe's rich cultural diversity.
+The festival featured a fantastic array of contemporary films from more than a dozen European countries.
 See attached Programme

 Week 1 - at Alliance Française (junction of Loita and Monrovia Streets, near the University of Nairobi)